-Total expenses decreased by \$54.0 million in fiscal year 2022.
-As mentioned above, this is largely the product of a lower amount of expense activity related to GDOT non-tolling projects in comparison to the prior year.
-Expenses related to tolling operations increased by \$5.0 million in fiscal year 2022.
+Total expenses increased by \$86.0 million in fiscal year 2023.
+As mentioned above, this is largely the product of a higher level of expense activity related to GDOT non-tolling projects in comparison to the prior year, with those projects demonstrating a \$107.1 million increase.